adap/flower/doc/source/how-to-enable-ssl-connections.rst

 <https://github.com/adap/flower/tree/main/examples/advanced-tensorflow>`_.

 The code example comes with a ``README.md`` file which explains how to start it.
-Although it is already SSL-enabled, it might be less descriptive on how it does so.
+Although it is already TLS-enabled, it might be less descriptive on how it does so.
 Stick to this guide for a deeper introduction to the topic.

 Certificates
 ------------

-Using SSL-enabled connections requires certificates to be passed to the server and client.
+Using TLS-enabled connections requires certificates to be passed to the server and client.
 For the purpose of this guide we are going to generate self-signed certificates.
 As this can become quite complex we are going to ask you to run the script in ``examples/advanced-tensorflow/certificates/generate.sh`` with the following command